 Nestled in the grassy hills of the western San Joaquin Valley near historic Pacheco Pass, San Luis Reservoir State Recreation Area is noted for boating, board sailing, camping, and picnicking.
 But its anglers who find this unit's three lakes most inviting.

-We will be meeting for breakfast at 8:00 AM on the 25h (location TBD) and kickstands up at 9:00 AM!
+We will be meeting for breakfast at 8:00 AM on the 29th at the Black Bear Diner, 700 Bancroft Rd, Walnut Creek, kickstands up at 9:00 AM!

 San Luis Reservoir was constructed as a storage reservoir for the federal Central Valley Project and the California State Water Project.
 It stores runoff water from the Delta that would otherwise flow into the ocean.
 The water arrives through the California Aqueduct and the Delta-Mendota Canal, and is pumped from the O'Neil Forebay into the main reservoir during the winter and spring.
 The Los Banos Creek Reservoir was built to prevent storm runoff from flooding the canals.